History of Newfoundland and Labrador: 19th century

-In 1861 the Protestant governor dismissed the Catholic Liberals from office and the ensuing election was marked by riot and disorder with both bishop Edward Feild of Newfoundland and Catholic bishop Thomas Mullock taking partisan stances.
-The Protestants narrowly elected Hugh Hoyles as the Conservative Prime Minister.
+In 1861 the Protestant governor dismissed the Catholic Liberals from office, and the ensuing election was marked by riot and disorder, with both bishop Edward Feild of Newfoundland and Catholic bishop Thomas Mullock taking partisan stances.
+The Protestants narrowly elected Hugh Hoyles as the Conservative premier.
 Hoyles suddenly reversed his long record of militant Protestant activism and worked to defuse tensions.
 He shared patronage and power with the Catholics; all jobs and patronage were split between the various religious bodies on a per capita basis.
 This 'denominational compromise' was further extended to education when all religious schools were put on the basis which the Catholics had enjoyed since the 1840s.
 Alone in North America Newfoundland had a state-funded system of denominational schools.
 The compromise worked and politics ceased to be about religion and became concerned with purely political and economic issues.

 By the 1890s St John's was no longer regarded in England as akin to Belfast, and Blackwood's Magazine was using developments there as an argument for Home Rule for Ireland.
-Newfoundland rejected confederation with Canada in the 1869 general election.
-Sir Robert Bond (1857–1927) was a Newfoundland nationalist who insisted upon the colony's equality of status with Canada, and opposed joining the confederation.
+Newfoundland had rejected Confederation with Canada in the 1869 general election.
+Sir Robert Bond (1857–1927) was a Newfoundland nationalist who insisted upon the colony's equality of status with Canada, and opposed joining Confederation.
 Bond promoted the completion of a railway across the island (started in 1881) because it would open access to valuable minerals and timber and reduce the almost total dependence on the cod fisheries.
 He advocated closer economic ties with the United States, and distrusted London for ignoring the island's viewpoint on the controversial issue of allowing French fisherman to process lobsters on the French Coast, and for blocking a trade deal with the U.S. Bond became Liberal Party leader in 1899 and premier in 1900.